 - Tasks – External tasks performing code validation and their respective configurations.

 Since GrumPHP is just a CLI tool, these commands can be triggered:

 GrumPHP works with PHP 5.4 or above, and is also tested to work with HHVM.

 This package has been tested with following git clients:

 - CLI Unix

 - CLI Mac

 - Syntevo SmartGit

 Lots of tasks are already available to make sure your team writes great code.
-There are still 1 major parts that are missing before we can release a v1.0.0:
+There is one major part missing before we can release v1.0.0:

 We are always looking to support new tasks.
 Feel free to log an issue or create a pull request for a task we forgot.